HPJA Virtual Issue on HP Workforce now available

 Progress on the National Accreditation Organisation Committees

-The Australian Health Promotion Association (AHPA®) is pleased to have received strong interest from AHPA members interested in being a member the National Accreditation Organisation (NAO) Management Committee or Sub-Committees (committees).
+The Australian Health Promotion Association (AHPA®) is pleased to provide an update on the work of the National Accreditation Organisation (NAO).

-The Board has approved the membership of the committees and committee induction meetings are currently being planned.
-We are planning to offer members the opportunity to apply for registration as a Health Promotion Practitioner towards the middle of 2017.
+The Management Committee and Sub-Committees (committees) are meeting regularly and we are on track to offer members the opportunity to apply for registration as a Health Promotion Practitioner during 2017.

 AHPA NAO Management Committee